garfix/dossier-andreas/README.md

 If you want to use any of it, check the license file.

-The project creates the pages of the website from just two source files: LifeAndWork.xml (data) and Style.xsl (structure and markup).
+The project creates the many php pages of the website from just two source files: LifeAndWork.xml (data) and Style.xsl (structure and markup).

+Steps to build:

-The website will be built in the directory 'andreas' next to this project's directory on your filesystem.
-Make sure the 'andreas' directory exists.
+# Create a directory 'andreas' next to this project's directory.
+# Copy or symlink the contents of 'site' into your new 'andreas' directory

-Copy the directories 'php' and 'resources' into 'andreas'.
-Your directory structure will look like this:
+Your directory structure should look like this:

  /dossier-andreas (this project)
  /andreas
+     favicon.ico
+     /andreas
          /php
          /resources
          /images
          /photos
          /shrunk_photos
          /thumbnails

+# Have Java installed an make sure the command 'java' is available from the commandline.

-In order to build it, just run
+In order to build the php files in '/andreas/andreas', run

  createAndreas.bat

-You need to have Java installed to run it.
+That should do it.
+(I did not test it)